keithtk22/Keithtk22/README.md

 I am a Self Starter who thrives in collaborative settings and consistently contributes to positive team outcomes.

-Graduating from the University of Central Florida Cyber secruity Bootcamp, Ive obtained my compTIA Security + and now am working towards my compTIA CYSA +.
+Graduating from the University of Central Florida Cyber secruity Bootcamp, Ive obtained my compTIA Security + and now am pursuing my compTIA CYSA +.

 ## Objective